wjzhengsh/blockchain/get_start.md

 * Up to 15 network members
 * Three orderers and two intermediate CA nodes
 * Up to six small peers for each member
-* An ordering service tolerant of crash faults
+* A crash fault tolerant ordering service
 * Up to 150 channels
 * Up to 10 instantiations of chaincodes